The Pop Group: Original run (1977–1981)

 The band's career with Rough Trade began with the release of the single "We Are All Prostitutes."
 This was followed by the release of their second album For How Much Longer Do We Tolerate Mass Murder?
 (1980).
 Shortly afterwards the Pop Group released a split single, "Where There's a Will...", with the Slits, a band with whom they shared a drummer (Bruce Smith) and manager Dick O'Dell.
 The band's last live performance was in 1980 to a crowd of 500,000 people at Trafalgar Square as part of the Campaign for Nuclear Disarmament protest.
 They split in 1981 after legal wranglings and internal disagreements.
 Members of the group collaborated and joined bands such as Pigbag, Maximum Joy, Head, the Slits and Rip Rig + Panic, the latter notable for the involvement of Neneh Cherry.
-Stewart collaborated with the On-U Sound posse, issuing records backed by the Maffia, then as a solo artist.
+Stewart subsequently embarked on a solo career and went on to collaborate with Adrian Sherwood and On-U Sound, prior to a series of albums on Mute Records.

 Reformation (2010–present)

-In 2010, the Pop Group reunited with three of the original five members: Mark Stewart, Gareth Sager, and Bruce Smith.
+In 2010, The Pop Group reunited for a special edition of ATP festival curated by Simpsons creator Matt Groening, with members Mark Stewart, Gareth Sager, Bruce Smith and Dan Catsis.
+Over the next few years the band engaged in a prolific series of releases on the label Freaks R Us.
 The 1980 LP We Are Time was reissued worldwide on 20 October 2014, and the band released a compilation of rarities titled Cabinet of Curiosities.
 In support of the reissues, the band undertook a seven-day tour of the UK, and in February 2015, released Citizen Zombie, their first studio album in 35 years.
-They went a worldwide tour with dates in the U.S., Japan, and Australia, followed by an extensive European tour culminating in festival appearances including two live sets at Glastonbury.
+They then went on a worldwide tour with dates in the U.S., Japan, and Australia, followed by an extensive European tour culminating in festival appearances, including two live sets at Glastonbury.

 In February 2016 For How Much Longer Do We Tolerate Mass Murder? was rereleased on CD and released digitally for the first time.
 This was accompanied by the release of a colour vinyl edition of "We Are All Prostitutes," referred to by The Vinyl Factory.
 A previously unseen video for "We Are All Prostitutes", shot at the Electric Ballroom in November 1979 but thought to be lost, was recovered from the attic of video artist Chris Reynolds and unveiled.
-In May, the band released a collection of live recordings titledThe Boys Whose Head Exploded.
+In May, the band released a collection of live recordings titled The Boys Whose Head Exploded.
 Throughout 2016, the band worked on new material with producer Dennis Bovell, and in October Honeymoon on Mars was released.
-On 6 September, "Zipperface", the first single from the album, was released to streaming services, YouTube, and iTunes.
+In 2019, the band's debut album Y, produced by Dennis Bovell, was reissued by Mute Records with unreleased live and studio recordings.
+This was followed by Y in Dub in 2021, a new dub-focused interpretation of the album, once again produced by Dennis Bovell.

+On 21 April 2023, Mark Stewart died at the age of 62.

+John Waddington's death was announced on 21 June 2023.
+He was 63.